Install Extension

 Vibe code freely.
 MergeCore catches what seniors would flag.

 Review a snippet, file, or git diff inside VS Code and Cursor.
-MergeCore spots risky Laravel mistakes, weak AI-generated code, and messy logic — then helps you fix it before review begins.
+MergeCore spots risky pack-specific mistakes, weak AI-generated code, and messy logic — then helps you fix it before review begins.

 Review code where it actually matters: before commit.

 Run MergeCore on a snippet, file, staged diff, or working tree.
-Get actionable findings, severity scores, Laravel-aware feedback, and rewrites you can apply immediately.
+Get actionable findings, severity scores, pack-aware feedback, and rewrites you can apply immediately.

 MergeCore: Review Selection · Review Active File · Review Git Diff · Review Staged Diff